—————AM Portables Mega Shootout – 2015 Update—————

 ** Eton/Grundig Field S450DLX – The S450DLX offers several improvements over the older S350 series but is less desirable in some ways too.
 The biggest improvement is in SW.
 Unlike the S350, the S450DLX is PLL Tuned and Dual Conversion making it far more stable (no drift) and no need for the annoying Tuning Lock feature of the older models.
 Also, because the new model is Dual Conversion, there are none of the false images so prevalent on the 350.
 Overall SW reception on the new model was at least as good as on the older one, perhaps a bit better.
 On AM (MW) however it is a different story.
 The S450DLX falls prey to a well-known issue on some early DSP radios…spurious tones and noises across the AM band, rendering reception, even of fairly strong local signals, annoying.
 I don’t know about you but I don’t like hearing a steady tone over my local AM stations and the S450DLX is as bad in this respect as any I’ve heard.
 Horrible.
 Eton should be embarrassed to allow such an otherwise nice radio to be marketed with what I deem to be a crippled AM section.
 No AM radio lover will like this.
 FM was not bad but reception was better when I off-tuned a bit.
 Sound is OK but not as good as it should be in a radio this size.
 Overall a disappointment…everything is much improved on the newer Field 550.
 Read The review.
 See it at Amazon.

-The latest in a long line of prestigious radios, the new Satellit has no model number to distinguish is from all the previous Satellits which were all numbered.
-While this newest Satellit can hardly compare with most of the older, more expensive and sophisticated radios, it nevertheless performed admirably compared with the other portables in its same size and price class.
+The latest in a long line of prestigious radios, the new Satellit has no model number to distinguish is from all the previous Satellits which were numbered.
+While this newest Satellit can hardly compare with the older, more expensive and sophisticated radios, it nevertheless performed admirably compared with the other portables in its same size and price class.
 It outperformed the Tecsun PL-880 and PL-660, Sangean ATS-909X and the Sony 7600GR on virtually every AM signal, sometimes by a hair, sometimes by a wide margin, with a lower noise floor and stronger apparent reception.
 Only the Eton E5/G5 outperformed the Satellit on a few signals by just a hair but they were very, very close, and would be hard to distinguish under most conditions.
-In this size class radio the Satellit is as good as it gests in a current production model.
+In this size class radio the Satellit is as good as it gets for AM reception in a current production model.

 The last of the quality Sony multi-band portables, the 7600GR (and its similarly-performing predecessor the 7600G) were for years the standard-bearer in this segment as the only sub $200 radios to offer synchronous detection.
 They have now been joined by several models from Degen, Tecsun, and Grundig but most of those sync circuits are not worth using…the sole exception being the Tecsun PL-660.
 The Sony shows a level of quality and unit-to-unit consistency sadly lacking on most of the current radios from China…the only weaknesses in the 7600GR seem to involve noisy volume controls and a rod antenna mount that can break if you are not careful.
 Performance is adequate but not exceptional…AM sensitivity is good but weak stations are a bit noisier than on the radios above on the list.
 The synchronous detection can sometimes improve a signal dramatically but not for US AM stations which are broadcasting in IBOC (HD).
 The Sony’s sound is a bit midrangy with no top end extension which makes it sound sometimes honky yet still muffled and it lacks a tuning knob…tuning is via Up/Down buttons only which to many people is a negative…it’s not a fun radio to band scan with.
 FM reception is average…far below that of current DSP radios whose FM performance runs rings around this.